 We recommend utilizing a combination of techniques.
 Such as calling for the first touch, and then sending a follow up email or text.
 After that point, you can decide how soon to follow up again.

-However, it’s important to stay at the front of your potential customer’s mind.
+However, it’s important to stay at the front of your potential customer’s mind and use an automated lead follow up system mortgage.
 One of the best ways to do this is through offering value.
 You could set leads up on a drip marketing campaign offering advice on getting approved.
 Or, you could extend an offer to pre-approve them for a loan on a no commitment basis.

 Offering your leads valuable resources and tools will make them much more likely to choose you as their loan officer.
 This is because you have proven that you value them for more than just their business.